Condolences pour in from US, Russia, Pak, other countries over CDS Rawat's demise | Law-Order

 - India

-Condolences over the demise of Chief of Defence Staff Gen Bipin Rawat poured in on Wednesday from various countries, including the US, Russia and Pakistan.
+Condolences over the demise of Chief of Defence Staff Gen Bipin Rawat poured in on Wednesday from several countries, including the US, Russia, China and Pakistan.

 Gen Rawat, his wife Madhulika and 11 other people on board an Indian Air Force helicopter died in a crash near Coonoor in Tamil Nadu on Wednesday, the Air Force said.

-The US Embassy here extended its deepest condolences to the Rawat family and the families of those who perished in the tragic helicopter crash.
+The US Embassy here extended its deepest condolences to the Rawat family and the families of those who perished in the crash.

 As India's first Chief of Defence Staff, General Rawat spearheaded a historic period of transformation in the Indian military, the US mission said in a statement.